Salvoxia/ansible-role-bind/README.md

 ### Mail Servers

-To configure MX (mail servers) for a zonen example:
+Example for adding MX records for a zone:
 ```Yaml
 mail_servers:
   - name: mailserver1.mydomain.com.
     preference: 10
 ```

-* It*s also possiblke to add a MX for a sub-zone without creating the all subdomain :
+* It*s also possiblke to add an MX record for a sub-zone without creating the full sub-zone:
 ```Yaml
 mail_servers:
   - name: mailserver1.mydomain.com.